You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 -

 NREM Stage 3 (Slow-Wave Sleep): The deepest sleep.
-This is what matters most for physical recovery, immune function, glucose metabolism, and memory consolidation.
+This drives physical recovery, immune function, glucose metabolism, and memory consolidation.
 Growth hormone pulses happen here.
-Your glymphatic system also operates at peak efficiency during this phase—cerebrospinal fluid flow increases by 60% to clear metabolic waste including amyloid-beta and tau proteins.

 -

-What you have the most control over: Deep sleep (Stage 3).
+What you control most: Deep sleep (Stage 3).

-REM is tightly regulated by the brain—unless you're severely sleep-deprived or have a psychiatric disorder, you're probably getting enough.
+REM is tightly regulated by the brainstem—unless you're severely sleep-deprived or have psychiatric disorders, you're getting enough.
 If REM fails, you hallucinate and become severely depressed.
-Your brain won't let that happen easily.
+Your brain prevents this.

-But deep sleep?
-That fluctuates based on stress, exercise, nutrition, light exposure, and sleep timing.
-It's also what wearables can track somewhat reliably (via heart rate variability, movement, and temperature changes).
+But deep sleep fluctuates based on stress, exercise, nutrition, light exposure, and sleep timing.
+It's also what wearables track reliably (via heart rate variability, movement, and temperature changes).

 The goal: Maximize deep sleep duration and sleep efficiency (time asleep / time in bed).